ryu1kn/vscode-text-marker/README.md

 * `textmarker.highlightColors`

     List of colours to be used to highlight the selected text.
 The colours are used with respect to the order in the list.
-    If it runs out of the colours, it highlights all the subsequent text with `gray`.
+    If it runs out of the colours, it uses the colour specified at `textmarker.defaultHighlightColor`.

+* `textmarker.defaultHighlightColor` (default: `"gray"`)

+    Once all the colours given in `textmarker.highlightColors` is used, texts are highlighted with this colour.

 * `textmarker.useHighlightColorOnRuler` (default: `false`)